joshua-jebadurai/vertical-scaling-colyseus/README.md

 - `ecosystem.config.js`: change the `BASE_URL` to your domain name (example.com), also the `SUB_DOMAIN_BASE` to the game server prefix (game-server-).
 Game server domains will look like (game-server-1.example.com, game-server-2.example.com).

-- `haproxy/haproxy.cfg`: based on how many cores the server, add `acl` entries and map them to `backend`.
+- `haproxy/haproxy.cfg`: based on how many cores the server has, add `acl` entries and map them to `backend`.
 Number of cores = number of subdomains.
 ```
 frontend http
   bind *:80